 What are the benefits of briquettes?

-- Briquettes are more environmentally friendly than charcoal or firewood as you don’t chop down any trees but use waste products from the local community to make them.
+Briquettes are more environmentally friendly than charcoal or firewood as you don’t chop down any trees but use waste products from the local community to make them.

 - There is less smoke and soot, so they are better for your health as you cook.